 5) More projects lead to more data which leads to more publications which draws in more researchers.
 Once there is enough compelling data to suggest that the mechanism of an orphan disease has been discovered/and or a cure is in the works, the government will take a closer look at grants that are submitted and the field will continue to grow.

 5b) This should be 6, but I said upstairs that I'd only write 5.
 Bridging the gap between clinician experts and basic scientists is 100% necessary for there to ever be a clinical manifestation of the basic findings.
-Just getting clinicians up to date with current basic research can result in the administration of brand new compounds that might not be FDA approved, but are a better option than hospice!
+Just getting clinicians up to date with current basic research can result in the administration of brand new compounds that might not be FDA approved on label, but are a better option than hospice!
 There could be a million different cures sitting on someone's bench in a lab, but if the clinicians don't know about them, they might as well be tick tacks.

 Wouldn't it be fabulous if we could convince scientists to do a little pro-bono work?
 Can you imagine if scientists picked a fledgling charity and for one year, got as much done as possible?